When using the auto-blocking feature, the CMP script must load before any other scripts!

 Modifying scripts to ensure "consent awareness"

-Unless you enable the auto-blocking feature, scripts need to be modified in order for them to not load without consent.
+Unless you enable the auto-blocking feature, scripts must be modified in order for them to be blocked prior consent.
 Failure to apply these modifications without enabling auto-blocking may result in data processing occurring without consent.

 An example of enabling consent awareness